ChuyG0414/Senior-Project-Robo-Roper/README.md

 Link2:
 https://youtu.be/5jL4DsDddaE

-->This link is a simulation similar to Link1 but it includes electrical noise to showcase performance of the controller still exists despite there being noise.
+This link is a simulation similar to Link1 but it includes electrical noise to showcase performance of the controller still exists despite there being noise.
 It also walks through the way point generation to show how the waypoints are collected.